-Your blood sugar levels are a critical part of your overall health and your body’s ability to function properly on a daily basis.
+Your blood glucose (sugar) levels are a critical part of your overall health and your body’s ability to function properly.

 For those of us with diabetes, striving to achieve “normal” blood sugar levels is a constant, hour-by-hour pursuit.
 And it isn’t easy.

-In this article, we’ll look at “normal” blood sugar levels and goal ranges for a non-diabetic’s body, and realistic blood sugar goals for people with prediabetes, type 1, and type 2 diabetes.
+In this article, we’ll look at normal blood sugar levels and goal ranges for people without diabetes and recommended blood sugar goals for people with prediabetes, type 1 diabetes, and type 2 diabetes.

 Table of Contents